xAikq/bettergit/docs/USER_GUIDE.md

 Lists the tags returned by `git tag`.
 The output mirrors Git, which keeps scripts predictable.
 Pair it with `bg create-tag` or `bg delete-tag` to watch your release anchors.

 ### `bg create-tag`
 Creates a tag named `name`.
 Provide an optional positional message to make an annotated tag, for example `bg create-tag v2.1.2 "Release v2.1.2"`.
-Without a message the command falls back to a lightweight tag.
-Push the tag with `git push origin <tag>` (or `--tags`) when you are ready to share it.
+Without a message BetterGit falls back to a lightweight tag.
+After creation BetterGit asks whether to push the tag to the selected remote (defaults to `origin`); use `--remote/-r` to target another remote or decline to keep it local.

 ### `bg delete-tag`
-Removes a local tag.
-If you deleted a tag that already lives on a remote, follow up with `git push origin --delete <tag>` to prune it on the server.
+Removes the local tag.
+If the tag is present on the selected remote (defaults to `origin`), BetterGit offers to delete it remotely as well.
+Use `--remote/-r` to choose another remote or decline to leave the remote tag untouched.

+### `bg delete-remote-tag`
+Deletes the tag directly on a remote without touching the local copy.
+Combine it with `--remote/-r` to target a remote other than `origin`.

 ## Typical workflows